jmcook1186/RemoteIceSurfaceAnalyser/README.md

 ### permission error in netcdf save
 This likely results from a path error, check that the folder structure on the machine running the code is consistent with that in this README.

+### ... config.read_file(open(sys.argv[1])) IndexError: list index out of range
+This error most likely indicates that run_classifier.py is being run from the terminal wihout specifying the .template file or that there is a problem with the .template file.
+Perhaps the template file name has been typed incorrectly.

+## Developemnt notes
+To test a full run without downloading files from blob, comment out lines 196 - 202 in sentinel2_azure.py.
+This prevents the call to download the files from blob and will simply run the function on the files already present in the process_dir.
+Obviously this only works for single tiles and will not iterate over multiple tiles.
+Might be a good idea to start a devlopemnt version that retrieves tiles locally instead of from blob storage to help speed up testing.

 ## Contributions